-CSD 319-0 Aural Rehabilitation Principles and practices in rehabilitation of children and adults, including use of sensory aids, counseling, communication remediation (emphasizing speech reading), and auditory training techniques.
 CSD 331-0 Clinical Studies and Writing Critical observation skills for working with adults and children with communication disorders; clinical writing skills.
 Students discuss and write about clinical sessions that they observe both in videos and in actual clinical settings.
 Prerequisites: senior standing and consent of instructor.

-CSD 332-0 Clinical Assisting in Speech and Language Pathology Introduction to clinical practice, the dynamics of the client-clinician relationship and general clinical protocol, and the development and execution of therapy goals and procedures.
+CSD 332-0 Clinical Assisting in Speech and Language Pathology Introduction to clinical practice, the dynamics of the clinical practice, and general clinical practice.

+of the client-clinician relationship and general clinical protocol, and the development and execution of therapy goals and procedures.
 Prerequisites: 392 and 331, or consent of instructor.